Work has commenced on our £22m campus rebuild and brand new technology centre, thanks to funding from the Department for Education.

 About the new buildings

-• The upgrade will result in state-of-the-art facilities including a mock hospital ward, digital technology suite, electric vehicle workshop and a construction centre focused on modern building methods.
+- The upgrade will result in cutting edge facilities including a replica hospital ward, digital technology suite, electric vehicle workshop and a construction centre focused on modern building methods.

-Concept image of Harrogate College’s proposed renewable energy technology centre
+Concept image of Harrogate College’s renewable energy technology centre

 Why Rebuild?